Semigroups whose right ideals are finitely generated: Preliminaries

 such that $a(st)=(as)t$ for all $a\in A$ and $s, t\in S.$ (If $S$ is a monoid, we also require that $a1=a$ for all $a\in A$.)
 For instance, $S$ itself is an $S$-act via right multiplication.
 A subset $B$ of an $S$-act $A$ is a {\em subact} of $A$ if $bs\in B$ for all $b\in B$ and $s\in S.$ Note that the right ideals of $S$ are precisely the subacts of the $S$-act $S.$ Given an $S$-act $A$ and a subact $B$ of $A,$ the {\em Rees quotient} of $A$ by $B,$ denoted by $A/B,$ is the set $(A\!\setminus\!B)\cup\{0\}$ with action given by

-and $0\cdot s=0,$ for all $a\in A\!\setminus\!B$ and $s\in S.$ A subset $U$ of an $S$-act $A$ is a {\em generating set} for $A$ if $A=US^1,$ and $A$ is said to be {\em finitely generated} if it has a finite generating set.
+and $0\cdot s=0,$ for all $a\in A\!\setminus\!B$ and $s\in S.$ It can be easily verified that $A/B$ is an $S$-act via the above action.
+A subset $U$ of an $S$-act $A$ is a {\em generating set} for $A$ if $A=US^1,$ and $A$ is said to be {\em finitely generated} if it has a finite generating set.
 We call an $S$-act $A$ {\em noetherian} if every subact of $A$ is finitely generated; equivalently, $A$ satisfies the ascending chain condition on its subacts.
 In particular, the $S$-act $S$ being noetherian is equivalent to $S$ being a weakly right noetherian semigroup.

-\section{{Equivalent formulations and elementary facts}\nopunct}
+\section{{Equivalent Formulations and Elementary Facts}\nopunct}

 We begin this section by presenting equivalent characterisations of weakly right noetherian semigroups in terms of the ascending chain condition and maximal condition on right ideals.
 The proof of this result is essentially the same as that of the analogue for rings and is omitted.